joao-borrego/cripto/project/IdP/README.md

 #### Provide the metadata path

-Edit the the file `/opt/shibboleth-idp/conf/metadata-providers.xml` at the bottom with the following.
+Edit the file `/opt/shibboleth-idp/conf/metadata-providers.xml` at the bottom with the following.

 ```
 <MetadataProvider id="LocalMetadata" xsi:type="FilesystemMetadataProvider" metadataFile="/opt/shibboleth-idp/conf/sp-metadata.xml"/>